bu5hm45t3r/Favourite-Apps-List/README.md

 # Favourite Apps List (Productivity and Useful Apps)
-This repo contains the names and links of the apps which i personally use, and might also contain dot files.
+This repo contains the names and links of the apps which i personally use and are FREE, and might also contain dot files.

 ## Windows Apps